sgoedecke/yanbr/README.md

 [X] Add a death circle that slowly shrinks

-[X] Handle all players dying by ending the game & starting a new one
+[X] Handle all players dying by ending the game

 [X] Make the graphics not _totally_ terrible (better colours, health bar, show alive players/hp)